avestura/avestura.github.io/_includes/skills/programming/wpfuwp.md

-WPF, UWP and lately Avalonia, are my UI frameworks of choice.
-Almost all of my desktop projects are written in these frameworks
+WPF, UWP and lately Avalonia (including [Avalonia.FuncUI](https://github.com/AvaloniaCommunity/Avalonia.FuncUI)), are my UI frameworks of choice.
+Almost all of my desktop projects are written in these frameworks.
 I'm skilled in many aspects of these frameworks such as:

 - Creating animations